2donet/2donet.github.io/projects/2do.net/join.md

 # Joining 2do.net
 Project under development

+this pages covers how to join 2do.net:
+* as individual
-* how to join as organization
+* as organization
-* how to join with servers
+* with servers

 # Goals